hpcgroup/pipit/docs/user_guide.rst

 User Guide
 **********

-This guide will get you started working with Pipit as quickly as possible.
-Pipit can be used in a Python shell or file, but we highly recommend using it within a Jupyter notebook.
+This guide is designed to help you get started with Pipit as quickly as possible.
+While Pipit can be used in a Python shell or file, we highly recommend using it within a Jupyter notebook for the best experience.

-Assuming that you have installed Pipit, let's begin by importing it.
+Assuming that you have installed Pipit, you can import it into your Python environment:

 .. code-block:: python